Tips for the Stanford Supplemental Essays

 How did you spend your last two summers? (in <50 words)

 This is a straightforward question requiring a straightforward answer.
 With 50 words, all you need to do is mention major activities from the last two summers.
 Preferably, you need to talk about how you furthered your passion for your major.
-Generally, students undertake research, an internship, or attend a summer program.
+Generally, students undertake research, an internship, or attend a summer research program.
 On the other hand, you may have been exploring a country, pursuing a hobby, or taking on additional familial responsibilities.
 All of these fit the bill.

 What historical moment or event do you wish you could have witnessed? (in <50 words)